lev-kuznetsov/injectoR/README.md

 Dependency injection for R

 This is a very early draft and the interface may change.
-You may install the project directly from github via devtools::install_packages ('dfci-cccb/injectoR'), you may reference the exact commit revision to freeze your version
+You may install the project directly from github via devtools::install_github ('dfci-cccb/injectoR'), you may reference the exact commit revision to freeze your version

 ========